Adam Newman: Relationships

 Nicholas – Sharon's first husband and Adam's brother – later forced Sharon to get a restraining order against Adam.
 The night before it became active, she spent the night with Adam, who vowed to fight the order, refusing to give Sharon up.
 Jae' Jones from Yahoo! said that Sharon's actions "always" lead her back to Adam.
 Adam was attacked by Patty Williams (Stacy Haiduk), and his impaired vision returned.
 Sharon looked after Adam and even returned him to his mother's farm in Kansas where they reconnected.
 Adam proposed to her and they returned to Genoa City.
 However, Sharon ended their relationship shortly after learning of Adam's role in freeing Patty—who went on to wreak havoc and hurt loved ones—from a psychiatric hospital two years earlier.
 Although Sharon knew Adam had changed, she refused to bet anything on him.

 Despite Adam's marriage to Chelsea Lawson (Melissa Claire Egan), he helped Sharon after she had a mental breakdown and burned down the Newman ranch.
 Case said that Sharon's relationship with Nick "held more weight", and that Sharon and Adam is "just as deep".
 Adam had an arsonist set fire to another building to avoid Sharon being implicated for the fire at the ranch.
 The arsonist burned down a restaurant owned by Chelsea's father.
 Chelsea became insecure and bitter towards Sharon, and was enraged at Adam for breaking the law to save Sharon.
 Chelsea warned Sharon to stay away from Adam; Sharon told her that Adam would never love Chelsea the way he loves her.
 Luke Kerr of Zap2It said that Chelsea was "out of her league" and the storyline was "fun".

 Egan said: "I love working with Michael Muhney.
 I heard about him because my mom had watched Y&R before I joined.
 So when I told her my character was going to be mixed up with Adam, she went, 'Oh!
 He is so good, but so bad'".
 Egan said that her mother "told me he was a great character, but an evil one, so I was really excited.
 And now knowing Michael, it has been so much fun."
 She said that "everyone seems to think we have good on-screen chemistry" and that "it's an interesting energy between Chelsea and Adam being the "bad guys" in town."
 Egan said Adam was Sharon's biggest supporter when Chelsea had Billy's baby and gave him up.

-As of June 2022, Adam (Mark Grossman) is currently in a relationship with Sally Spectra played by (Courtney Hope), who is currently pregnant with his child.
+As of June 2022, Adam (Mark Grossman) was in a relationship with Sally Spectra played by (Courtney Hope), whom he still have feelings for and is currently expecting with his fourth child and his first daughter.